For a hybrid cloud to work, integration between several different types of infrastructure is key.

 **An "SLA" is a service-level agreement, and it defines the services that a cloud vendor will provide.

 For hybrid clouds, the network connections between the different infrastructures are very important.
-If they aren't connected, an organization isn't truly running a hybrid cloud.
-Instead, they're running several clouds in parallel with each other, and data may not be aligned across all clouds.
+If they are not connected, an organization isn't truly running a hybrid cloud.
+Instead, they are running several clouds in parallel with each other, and data may not be aligned across all clouds.

-Public clouds, private clouds, and on-premises infrastructure can be connected via these methods:
+Public clouds, private clouds, and on-premise infrastructure can be connected via these methods:

-Cloudflare makes it easier to manage hybrid cloud deployments in addition to other types of cloud deployments such as multicloud.
-The Cloudflare cloud network, which is distributed across 275 cities in 100 countries, sits in front of any cloud infrastructure and handles DNS, DDoS protection, content acceleration, TLS encryption, and other essential functions.
+Cloudflare makes it easier to manage hybrid cloud deployments in addition to other types of cloud deployments such as multi-cloud.
+The Cloudflare cloud network, which is distributed across 310 cities in 120 countries, sits in front of any cloud infrastructure and handles DNS, DDoS protection, content acceleration, TLS encryption, and other essential functions.
 Cloudflare also helps with user access control, a crucial aspect of any cloud deployment.